jonro2955/my_pc_store/README.md

 2. A product list page featuring a category filter that is clearly defined easy to use.
 3. A convenient cart and checkout system that makes purchasing easy.

-The main challenge for this project was incorporating the Bootstrap CSS framework to create a mobile-first responsive web app that adjusts well to a variety of screen sizes.
+A key lesson from this project was incorporating the Bootstrap CSS framework to create a mobile-first responsive web app that adjusts well to a variety of screen sizes.
 A secondary goal was to combine React with TypeScript to create a robust app that is less likely to produce runtime errors.

 <hr/>